Hiddence/HiddenceShield-extension/README.md

 git clone https://github.com/Hiddence/HiddenceShield-extension.git
 ```

-### Open Chrome Extension Management
+### Install as a Temporary Add-on in Firefox

-1. Navigate to `chrome://extensions/` in your Chrome browser.
+1. Navigate to `about:debugging` in your Firefox browser.
-2. Enable Developer mode by toggling the switch in the upper-right corner.

-### Load the Unpacked Extension
+2. Click on "This Firefox" in the left sidebar.

-1. Click on **Load unpacked**.
+3. Click on "Load Temporary Add-on".
-2. Select the directory where you cloned or downloaded the repository.
+4. Browse to the location where you cloned or downloaded the repository and select the `manifest.json` file.

+### Alternative: Install from Firefox Add-ons

+1. Visit [Firefox Add-ons](https://addons.mozilla.org/) and search for "Hiddence Shield".
+2. Click "Add to Firefox" to install the extension.
+3. Follow the prompts to complete the installation.

 ### Verify Installation

-- The extension should now appear in your list of installed extensions.
+- The extension should now appear in your list of installed add-ons.
-- You can pin it to your toolbar for easy access.
+- You can pin it to your toolbar for easy access by right-clicking on the icon and selecting "Pin to Toolbar".

 ## Usage

-1. **Open the Extension**: Click on the Hiddence Shield icon in your Chrome toolbar.
+1. **Open the Extension**: Click on the Hiddence Shield icon in your Firefox toolbar.
 2. **Select Your Language**: Choose your preferred language from the dropdown menu in the top-right corner.
 3. **Connect to the Proxy**: Click the Connect button to establish a connection to the proxy server.
 The status indicator will change to show that you are connected.
 4. **Disconnect from the Proxy**: Click the Disconnect button to terminate the connection.
 The status indicator will revert to show that you are not connected.